JanIIISobieski/tag-deserializer/README.md

 # MTAG2 Deserializer
 ## Developer Install
 Once pulled from GitHub, go to the root folder structure, and create the development environment with `python 3 -m venv env`.
 Once this command runs, there will be an `env/` folder in the root directory.
+We need to activate using `source env/bin/activate` for Unix-based systems, and `source Scripts/env/activate` for Windows based systems.
 Now, we need to install the code dependencies for running the program.
 First, we can update pip with `pip install --upgrade pip`, and then install build with `pip install -U build`.
 With this, we are now ready to install the dependencies with `pip intall -e .` (see [Local Project Installs][editablesite]).
 This gives us access to running the source code.
 To install what is needed for development, additionally run `pip install pytest pytest-cov pytest-benchmark`.

 To check if everything is working correctly, run pytest-v, and all the unit-tests should pass.